 Thirty-five countries are currently members: Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Denmark, Estonia, Finland, France, Georgia, Greece, Hungary, Iceland, Israel, Latvia, Liechtenstein, Luxembourg, Malta, Monaco, Montenegro, Morocco, Netherlands, Norway, Poland, Portugal, Russia, San Marino, Serbia, Slovenia, Switzerland and “the former Yugoslav Republic of Macedonia”.

-Twenty-five sports organisations (including ENGSO, UEFA and the IOC) are partners of EPAS making up its Consultative Committee.
+Twenty-nine sports organisations (including ENGSO, UEFA and the IOC) are partners of EPAS making up its Consultative Committee.